microsoft/HoloLens-Art-Recommendations/README.md

 ![example_gui_1](media/example_gui_1.gif)

 # Local Development Setup
 > Set up a virtual environment for local development before deploying to an Azure VM.
 These commands work on a Linux/Unix machine, but similar commands will work for other devices.
-If new to using virtualenv, check out their documenation [here](https://docs.python.org/3/library/venv.html).
+If new to using virtualenv, check out their documentation [here](https://docs.python.org/3/library/venv.html).

 ```
 # first clone the repository